bondagit/aes67-linux-daemon/daemon/README.md

 * communication and configuration of the device driver
 * provide an HTTP REST API for the daemon control and configuration
 * session handling and SDP parsing and creation
-* SAP discovery protocol implementation
+* SAP discovery protocol implementation and SAP browser
 * IGMP handling for SAP and RTP sessions

 ## Configuration file ##